Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 → PDF

-Please note that on Windows / Linux version, only light themes are supported for PDF Export, as well as for print.
+Please note that on the Windows / Linux version, only light themes are supported for PDF Export, as well as for print.

 If you only want to make small changes, there’s no need to specify new themes for PDF export, you can simply add @media print { /* your css code */}